zcbtskr/BIOC3301-Project/README.md

 ### BIOC3301-Project

 ##### Scripts Folder:
+This folder contains all the scripts and analyses of the sequencing data and were all included in my lab report.

 1)	Copy the folder containing the sequencing data files to the Cirrus home directory.

 2)	Verify the mapping file containing sample metadata with validate_mapping_file.py.